Hombow/Wall-Fall/Important Locations/Fey-Wild/Boycheq.md

   * Very Level Headed
   * Used to be Fighter
     * Likes Adventurer's stories
+    * potential to help if it's important
+  * potential storyline on lost child in the woods

+### Simblers Lumber
+* small
+  * doesn't work with outsiders, just sells to merchants inside the Wall
+* Betred Hebler
+  * Human, smuggler
+  * Doesn't like outsiders, doesn't like anybody else much More
+    * Only Speaks to Dayvil and Berend regularly
+  * Very secretive
+  * Transports on the first Wednesday of every month as it's the most busy
+    * easier smuggling opportunities

 ### Wall Repair shop
 * Used to take care of the wall as it is more prone to damage than the main wall